hekkort/pythemonsters/README.md

 ## So far

+Implementing all the logic for a proper pokemon battle is a lot of work so for now I consider this barebones version done.
-Very basic logic for moves that have power implemented so far.
-Will probably pick this up again down the road but I consider it done for now.
+I will probably pick this up down the road again to implement more.